Lobby within the EU

 Mission and vision

-The EU is the most important big institution.
-The other big health care institution is WHO, especially the T&CM unit (Traditional and Complementary medicine) with which we have since 3 year a continuous exchange.
-Since this year we are involved in the ICD-11 TM chapter process to implement a clear definition of TCM terms: as part of the 10 year strategy for traditional medicine which was adopted by WHA 2014.
+Amongst these Health Care institutions, the EU is the largest and most important institution, the others being the WHO, especially the T&CM Unit (Traditional and Complementary Medicine) with which we have had a continuous 3 year exchange.
+Since this year we have been involved in the ICD-11 TM Chapter process to implement a clear definition of TCM terms, as part of the 10 year strategy for traditional medicine, which was adopted by WHA 2014.

-The advocacy subcommission stands also for contacting TCM/acupuncture societies in Europe to show the possibilities capabilities and network of ETCMA which could represent and support them well and effectively like the other member societies already experience since 13 years.
-Political and structural engagement is one of the main tasks a tcm society has.
-We have to prepare our members for a bright future but we have to work on it: flow of information, improvement of professional administration.
+The Advocacy Sub-Committee's remit is to contact, and communicate with, TCM/Acupuncture societies in Europe in order to highlight and demonstrate how ETCMA, with its many capabilities and established networks, can represent and support them , as it has done for other societiesfor the last 13 years.
+Political and structural engagement is one of the main tasks a TCM society has.
+We are here to help prepare our members for a bright future, but we have to work to achieve a flow of information, and an improvement of professional administration.

-Networking in Europe is the most important activity but we also should extend and develop our network to China/Asia seriously to promote the flow of information, of scientific input, to gain more strength.
-Also the relation to North America and Australia is important and growing where TCM integration into the health system is far developed.
-We re-invent the wheel?
-We can share experience and knowhow, develop political strategies and support our great medicine that way.
+Networking in Europe is the ETCMA's most important activity, but we also aim to extend and develop our network to China/Asia, to promote a stronger flow of information, and scientific input, also of importance is a growing relationship with North America and Australia where TCM integration into health systems is far developed.
+Our overall mission then is to share experience and know how, and develop political strategies in order to support the great TCM/Acupuncture medical model.